Three-Majorana Cotunneling Interferometer for Non-Abelian Braiding and Topological Quantum Gate Implementation: Geometric Gate Implementation

 Due to the echo, the dynamic phase cancels out.
 The total accumulated geometric phase shift between the qubit states $|\uparrow\rangle$ and $|\downarrow\rangle$ is $\pi/4$.
 To demonstrate the feasibility of this geometric $T$ gate implementation, we performed numerical simulations using the same master equation approach described earlier.
 Figure~\ref{fig:tgate} shows the simulation results for the $T$ gate with echo protection.
-The system was initialized in a state of $\sigma_x = 1$, and the reference arm tunneling parameters were controlled to implement a half-braiding sequence.
-It can be seen in Fig.~\ref{fig:tgate}(b) that the final state is rotated by $\pi/4$ around the $\hat{z}$ basis, as expected for the $T$ gate operation.
+The system was initialized in a state of $\sigma_x = 1$, and the reference arm tunneling parameters were controlled to implement the operator sequence described above.
+It can be seen in Fig.~\ref{fig:tgate_bloch} that the final state is rotated by $\pi/4$ around the $\hat{z}$ basis, as expected for the $T$ gate operation.

 These simulation results confirm that our cotunneling-assisted platform can implement the $T$ gate with high fidelity using purely geometric mechanisms.
+To verify the generality of our $T$ gate protocol, we also tested it on different initial states as shown in Appendix~\ref{app:tgate_initial_states}.
+The additional simulation results demonstrate that our implementation achieves high fidelity realization of $U_T=e^{-i\frac{\pi}{8}\sigma_z}$.
 By combining this non-Clifford operation with the Clifford gates demonstrated earlier, our system provides a complete set of gates for universal quantum computation, all protected by the same dynamic phase cancellation technique.